Magic Dance: Details and background

-Bowie performed the baby's gurgles in the song recording of "Magic Dance", as backing singer Diva Gray's baby, the intended vocalist, wouldn't gurgle on the microphone.
+Bowie performed the baby's gurgles in the song recording of "Magic Dance", as backing vocalist Diva Gray's baby, the intended vocalist, wouldn't gurgle on the microphone.
 In the actual scene of the film, baby vocals were dubbed in by a more cooperative infant.
 During the movie's production, and in the end credits, the song was referred to as "Dance Magic."

 Release

-"Magic Dance" is the third track on the Labyrinth soundtrack, released in July 1986 to coincide with the film's U.S. premiere.
+"Magic Dance" is the third track on the Labyrinth soundtrack, released in July 1986 to coincide with the film's US premiere.
 In 1987 the song was released on 12" in limited markets, including the US.
 A single version was mixed but never released, and an edit of the "Dance Mix" (incorrectly labeled as the 'single mix') was released on the New Zealand edition of Best of Bowie (2002).
 The single was not released commercially in the UK until the digital download version was made available in early 2007.

-Reception
+Further adding to the confusion is that a new 4:13 edit of album version replaces the full-length 5:13 album version on all post-2017 reissues of the soundtrack (including in the Loving the Alien (1983–1988) box set).

+Critical reception

 In 1986, "Magic Dance" peaked at #40 in New Zealand.

 At the time of Bowie's death in 2016, "Magic Dance" was the 19th highest selling Bowie song digitally downloaded in the United Kingdom.